Essay in Aid of A Grammar of Assent, An

 This classic of Christian apologetics seeks to persuade the skeptic that there are good reasons to believe in God even though it is impossible to understand the deity fully.
 First written over a century ago, the Grammar of Assentspeaks as powerfully to us today as it did to its first readers.
 Because of the informal, non-technical character of Newman's work, it still retains its immediacy as an invaluable guide to the nature of religious belief.
 A new introduction by Nicholas Lash reviews the background of the Grammar, highlights its principal themes, and evaluates its philosophical originality.

 Nicholas Lash is Emeritus Norris-Hulse Professor of Divinity at the University of Cambridge.
-His many books include Believing Three Ways in One God and Easter in Ordinary, also published by the University of Notre Dame Press.

 “Lash’s introduction to this recent reissue of Newman’s Grammar makes that work accessible to contemporary students of philosophy and theology alike.
 If one wishes a fresh perspective on the shape of the ‘critical questions’ facing philosophical theology, as well as an object lesson in the norms implicit in ordinary discourse properly employed, that person would be well advised to take up this century-old volume.” —Theological Studies